fragosti/blog/src/posts/how-this-blog-is-made.md

 Perma-links, which you can check out by hovering over any heading, were added by using [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor) and the "link" icon from [feather-icons](http://feathericons.com/).
 Simply enable the `permalink` option and set the `permalinkSymbol` to the icon of your choice.

 To ensure external links open in a new tab, I used [markdown-it-link-attributes](https://github.com/crookedneighbor/markdown-it-link-attributes), which lets you apply attributes to links meeting a certain criteria.
-In my case, I made sure to add `target=_blank` and `rel: noopener noreferrer` to all links with absolute URLs, since I only use relative URLs for internal links.
+In my case, I made sure to add `target=_blank` and `rel= noopener noreferrer` to all links with absolute URLs, since I only use relative URLs for internal links.

 ```js
 /**